javi-mm02/TFG-WBK-method/README.md

-# WBK method: numerical scripts
+# TFG-WBK-method

-This repository contains the Python scripts used to generate the numerical results and figures discussed in the thesis.
+Python scripts used to generate the numerical results and figures discussed in the thesis.

 ## Repository structure

-* `scripts/`: Python scripts used for the numerical calculations and graphical representations.
+* `scripts/`: source Python scripts.
-* `figures/`: output directory used by the scripts for generated figures.
+* `figures/`: directory used by the scripts to save generated figures.
-* `results/`: output directory used by the scripts for generated numerical tables and data files.
+* `results/`: directory used by the scripts to save numerical outputs and tables.

 ## Requirements

-The scripts require Python 3 and the packages listed in `requirements.txt`.
+The scripts require Python 3.
+The required packages are listed in `requirements.txt`.

-The dependencies can be installed with:
+To install them, run:

 ```bash
 pip install -r requirements.txt